SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ## things

-An e unit (my term) is an emic unit or an etic unit.
 »⟮A linguistic unit⟯« is ⟮a generic name⟯ for ⟮an element⟯ which ⟮may form a sequence with others of its kind⟯.
 A speech linguistic unit is a linguistic unit produced in speech, Speech linguistic units are phonemes, phones, syllables, consonants, vowels.